Finding Your Cake

 If the wedding reception will be held outdoors, consider how natural elements may affect the style of cake you choose.
 Sunny weather can wilt flowers and melt frosting, and wind may topple spiraling tiers.
 In any case, Bertram recommends covering your cake in a tent, the shade or some other cooler area—especially if it’s a summer wedding.
 If you know beforehand that the wedding day’s going to be a scorcher, cupcakes might be a better option since the frosting is more contained.

 Plan the Delivery Ahead of Time

 Check with your baker to learn what options are available for cake delivery.
 Coordinate the assembly and refrigerator space at the venue before the big day to ensure they have the right equipment and space available.
 Keep in mind many cakes are delivered in pieces and are put together in the kitchen just before going out to the display table.
-Learn more about transporting a wedding cake.

 Consider Cake Alternatives

 Whether it be the price, elements or if you’re plain just not a fan, a cake won’t make or break your wedding.
 Twinkie towers, cupcake trees, croquembouche, giant Rice Krispy stacks and pillared pies are all sweet spins on the traditional wedding dessert.
 Bertram says that if not cake, that any sort of “tasty bite” will satisfy your guests’ sweet teeth after the main course.

 Tips to Slice the Cost

 Communicate your budget clearly to the baker and caterer and look for options to avoid extra costs.

 Venues may also charge an additional “cutting fee” which could inflate the price per slice by as much as $4.00.
 Read the terms of your catering or venue contract and negotiate fees ahead of time to avoid sticker shock in the final bill.